-LIVESTRONG.COM had the opportunity to sit down with fitness expert and wellness coach Jillian Michaels at the BOLD Conference in Hollywood in October.
+LIVESTRONG.COM had the opportunity to sit down with fitness expert and wellness coach Jillian Michaels at the BOLD Conference in Hollywood.

-We talked to her about everything from alcohol and caffeine to meditation and what she thinks about calorie-tracker apps.
+We talked to her about everything from alcohol and caffeine to meditation and what she thinks about mobile calorie tracker apps.

 Most importantly, Michaels told us four small habits that you can use to make a big impact on your overall fitness and wellness:

 1. Quit Drinking Calories